danielgallas/football-sweepstake/Readme.md

 There will be certain stages of implementation:

 - DONE - Responsive login page (frontend, backend and database)
-- The guessing page - with autosave and a submit button, for all final users to submit.
+- DONE - The guessing page - with autosave and a submit button, for all final users to submit.
-- Navigation for all users to see all guesses - per match, per user and a results table (which shows who is winning).
+- DONE - Navigation for all users to see all guesses - per match, per user and a results table (which shows who is winning).
 Results will be pushed by the admin
+- Redesign of the website (responsive)
 - Full automation, with results being updated automatically (I will have to either find an API or try to build some sort of scrapper)

 #### LATER: